 Loss on early extinguishment of debt.
-Loss on early extinguishment of debt is due to prepayment penalties incurred upon the refinancing of four mortgage loans in 2023 and the write off of unamortized costs related to the refinancing of our then existing bridge loan facility and the termination of our unsecured revolving credit facility in 2022.
+Loss on early extinguishment of debt relates to prepayment penalties incurred by our consolidated joint venture related to refinancing activities in 2023.

 Income tax expense.
-Income tax expense primarily reflects state income taxes payable in certain jurisdictions.
+Income tax expense reflects state income taxes payable in certain jurisdictions.

 Equity in earnings of unconsolidated joint venture.
-Equity in earnings of unconsolidated joint venture is the change in the fair value of our investment in the unconsolidated joint venture.
+Equity in earnings of unconsolidated joint venture represents the change in the fair value of our investment in the unconsolidated joint venture.